 (d) Demand Forecast.

 (1) In General.
-In accordance with procedures set forth in the Business Practice Manual for the Energy Imbalance Market, the CAISO shall develop short-term and mid-term Demand Forecasts by Demand Forecast zone within each EIM Entity Balancing Authority Area, separately from the CAISO Balancing Authority Area.
+In accordance with procedures set forth in the Business Practice Manual for the Energy Imbalance Market, the CAISO shall develop short-term and mid-term Demand Forecasts by Demand Forecast zone within each EIM Entity Balancing Authority Area, separately from the CAISO Balancing Authority Area, and, as needed for the EDAM Upward Pool or EDAM Downward Pool.

 (2) Short Term Forecast.
-The CAISO’s short-term Demand Forecast for an EIM Entity Balancing Authority Area shall produce a value every five minutes for the duration of the CAISO’s Dispatch horizon, which has five-minute granularity and extends several Dispatch Intervals.
+The CAISO’s short-term Demand Forecast for an EIM Entity Balancing Authority Area, the EDAM Upward Pool or the EDAM Downward Pool shall produce a value every five minutes for the duration of the CAISO’s Dispatch horizon, which has five-minute granularity and extends several Dispatch Intervals.

 (3) Mid-Term Forecast.
-The CAISO’s mid-term Demand Forecast for an EIM Entity Balancing Authority Areashall produce hourly values for the next hour through the next 7 days.
+The CAISO’s mid-term Demand Forecast for an EIM Entity Balancing Authority Area, the EDAM Upward Pool or the EDAM Downward Pool shall produce hourly values for the next hour through the next 7 days.

 (4) EIM Entity Scheduling Coordinator Demand Forecast.